 In 1996 Stilton obtained PDO status from the European Union, but unfortunately the legislation insists on the obligatory use of pasteurized milk during the cheese’s production, and the six major dairies, which together produce over a million cheeses a year, use a heat treatment during production that kills the original bacteria, deprive the cheese of its aromatic richness and traditional identity, owed to these same bacteria.

-There remains only one producer who uses raw milk and the traditional method, and it is precisely for this reason that the cheese cannot enter into the PDO and cannot be called the name that it is entitled to.
+There remain only two producers who use raw milk and the traditional method, and it is precisely for this reason that the cheese cannot enter into the PDO and cannot be called the name that it is entitled to.

-Slow Food has decided to establish a Presidium to support Joe Schneider and to increase the number of producers interested in working with raw milk in the future.
-A petition has also been started to push the Stilton consortium to change the PDO rules and allow the use of raw milk, and thousands of signatures have been col- lected from all over Europe.
+Slow Food has decided to establish a Presidium to support Joe and the Clarke family to increase the numerous producers interested in working with raw milk in the future.
+Many initiatives have been started to push the Stilton consortium to change the PDO rules and allow the use of raw milk, but this is still an ongoing challenge.

 Cuckney Village, Bassetlaw District, Nottinghamshire County

 Contact 0044 7709460662